 - Security first: Data isolation and authentication best practices

 How Do I Set Up Assist?

 Assist is only available in Splunk Enterprise 9.0 or above versions.
-Once you install or upgrade to Splunk Enterprise 9.0 or above (download Splunk Enterprise) there are four easy steps to enable Assist for your deployment (see How to configure Splunk Assist for more details):
+Once you install or upgrade to Splunk Enterprise 9.0 or above (download Splunk Enterprise) there are three easy steps to enable Splunk Assist for your deployment (see How to configure Splunk Assist for more details):

 - Enable support usage data (SUD): SUD is needed for Assist to collect telemetry data to provide custom insights (for information on how Splunk uses usage data and how to opt in to sharing that data for use by Splunk Assist see Share performance and usage data in the admin manual).

 - Update network settings: Open port 443 and allow outbound traffic to *.scs.splunk.com

 - Configure the Cloud Monitoring Console (CMC), if you have not already (multi-instance deployment setup steps)

 Ok, So What Will I Get After I Set Up Splunk Assist?